776 PIECES OF CLOTH

 Rethinking structures of value and significance through collaborative research into Platt Hall’s West African and Manchester textile archive.

-776 Pieces of Cloth is a project to re-evaluate, re-document and rehouse a collection of textiles that connect Manchester and West Africa through long histories of trade and manufacture, power and resistance.
+776 PIECES OF CLOTH is a project to re-evaluate, re-document and rehouse a collection of textiles that connect Manchester and West Africa through long histories of trade and manufacture, power and resistance.
 It’s a project that asks fundamental questions about the inherited structures of knowledge and value that underpin the museum, and takes on the challenge of developing culturally appropriate approaches for better understanding of the rich significance of this material.

-The collection comprises hand-dyed and printed cloth made across several West African countries and collected by Manchester manufacturers of the late 19th and early 20th centuries, alongside an archive of factory-produced textiles made in Manchester for export to Western Africa.
+The collection comprises hand-dyed and printed cloth made across several west African countries and collected by Manchester manufacturers of the late 19th and early 20th centuries, alongside an archive of factory-produced textiles made in Manchester for export to western Africa.
 It has a particular resonance in the context of Platt Hall, a former textile merchant’s house.
 It embodies aspects of the trade that generated the wealth that built this house.
-It reflects the working-class history of the neighbourhood, which once housed textile workers.
+It reflects the working-class history of the neighbourhood which once housed textile workers.
 And it connects the global diversity and cultural complexity of historic and contemporary communities in the area today.

 The collection has been in storage for most of its Gallery life.
 It has minimal documentation, is unphotographed and poorly housed, all of which make it difficult to access and at risk of damage.
 The limited information on record reflects the legacies of colonially infused knowledge structures and needs sensitive redress.
 These conditions stem from the low value the material has been accorded since its original acquisition, and low priority in terms of limited resources of care.
 But they also work to reinforce a lack of value as the collection remains constrained by problematic knowledge structures and physically inaccessible storage.
 The 776 Study Group was formed to address some of these challenges.